kaiorosa1/100-days-of-code/r1-log.md

 I've solved the second project which was Ceasars Cipher on FCC.
 The section says projects but this time the projects are harder exercises.
 I liked this idea since we are still learning the concepts in JS.

+### R1D57

+I've solved the project about validating a phone number.
+I can see in this entire certification is the value of understand Regex fully.
+We have a lot of challeges along the way that it's easier to solve if you know your Regexes haha.